+Insurance

+As part of your Globe Aware program, you are provided with insurance.
+This covers medical and even travel insurance in the event you need to cancel due to a medical-related issue.

+Money

+There are plenty of banks in San Jose if you need to make an ATM withdrawal.
+You should not need much extra money while at the program site, just enough for incidentals such as souvenirs, alcohol, or snacks from local stores.
+Please also keep in mind that it is much easier to use small bills, as it is often difficult to get change for a small purchase paid with a larger note.
+It is a good idea to call your bank and credit card companies before you depart and notify them of the country you will be traveling to and the dates of your travel so that they will allow charges and/or withdrawals internationally.
 You will also need cash for any excursions booked outside of the regular program itinerary.

 Phone and Internet

-Please do not plan to spend a lot of time on the phone or internet during your short volunteer week.
-We will have a busy and short week to immerse yourself in the work at the rehab center.
-There is great cell reception throughout San Jose, so making a call will not be an issue. but remember to check

-with your provider before you go to purchase an international calling/data plan and make sure you know what is included or not included in it so you don't get any surprises when you come back.
+Please do not plan to spend a lot of time on the phone or the internet during your short volunteer week.
+We will have a busy and short week to immerse ourselves in the work at the rehab center.
+There is great cell reception throughout San Jose, so making a call will not be an issue. but remember to check with your provider before you go to purchase an international calling/data plan and make sure you know what is included or not included in it so you don't get any surprises when you come back.

 Roaming charges, especially for data use, can be outrageous.
-You may consider renting a SIM card (for unlocked cell phones only) or a cell phone to use internationally - this should be
+You may consider renting a SIM card (for unlocked cell phones only) or a cell phone to use internationally.

-done from the USA before you leave.
-Depending on how much you plan to use your phone or data plan, this can save you a lot of money.
-Buying a SIM card in Costa Rica is also an option but again, this is for unlocked phones only.
-Wi-fi is available at your accommodations, but it is much slower than you may be accustomed to.

-Health

-You should be up to date on routine vaccinations while traveling to any destination.
-No special vaccines are required to travel to Costa Rica.
-For additional information on travel health in Costa Rica, please refer to the CDC's website at https://wwwnc.cdc.gov/travel/destinations/traveler/none/costa-rica

-You are provided insurance as a part of your Globe Aware program.
-To access your profile go to https://coretravelinsurance.com and click on traveler log in.
-Enter your information and use Globe Aware as the organization.
-You can view your coverage included with the CORE package and can also opt to increase if desired at an additional cost to the volunteer.

 Cultural Note - Greeting a Tico/Tica

-Traditional greeting in Costa Rica is a kiss on the cheek.
-Some locals feel its rude not to kiss or to shake hands, especially hand shaking with a woman - they feel it's impersonal and signifies wanting to keep your distance.
+The traditional greeting in Costa Rica is a kiss on the cheek.
+Some locals feel it's rude not to kiss or to shake hands, especially handshaking with a woman - they feel it's impersonal and signifies wanting to keep your distance.
 It is one kiss on the right cheek.
 Women greet each other and men this way, but men only greet women with a kiss on the cheek.
 Try it and you will make fast friends!

+Health

+You should be up to date on routine vaccinations while traveling to any destination.
+No special vaccines are required to travel to Zimbabwe unless you are traveling from or through a country with a high prevalence of yellow fever.
+For additional information on travel health in Zimbabwe, please refer to the CDC's website at https://wwwnc.cdc.gov/travel/destinations/traveler/ none/costa-rica

 Transportation

 You will be picked up at the airport and dropped back at the airport at the conclusion of your program by SUV.
 Make sure we have your detailed flight plans well in advance of the program.

 Leisure Activities

 - Nature Hikes

 - Yoga

 - Bonfire

 - Salsa Lessons

 - Choice of adventure tour

 - Relaxing in a hammock

-- •You can also arrange beach visits, rafting, ziplining and more at an additional cost once on site
+- You can also arrange beach visits, rafting, ziplining, and more at an additional cost once on site

+Your Fellow Volunteers